 The resources that are provided to each PI group free of charge each year.
 Groups will receive allocations of both storage (GBs/TBs) and CPU time (in the form of Service Units (SUs).
 With additional justification, additional resources can be allocated or purchased for the PI group (see definition "Purchased Resources").

 The process by which research groups renew their access to MSI's HPC services for the next calendar year.
 Each Principal Investigator or Group Administrator is responsible for renewing their group's access, and annual renewal is required to maintain access.

 A member of a Principal Investigator's group who has privileges to carry out administrative functions for the group, such as adding new users and giving group members access to HPC resources.
 The PI may assign this role to any MSI user in their group.

 The scheduling queues used to efficiently allocate MSI hardware and resources to different types of jobs.
 Queues act as a sort of "waiting list" for jobs with similar hardware and resource needs, ensuring fairness and efficiency in job completion.
-Each system (Mesabi, Itasca, and the Lab compute cluster) have their own queues to accomodate different types of jobs.
+Each system (Mesabi and Mangi) have their own queues to accomodate different types of jobs.

 A software used to provide users with access to software-on-demand through Linux systems.
 Modules allow users to load and unload different software versions to meet their computational needs.
 Users may also create private software modules of software installed within their home or group directories.

 Script used in a small text file when submitting a job through the MSI queuing system, known as the Portable Batch System (PBS).
 This script includes information about requested resources and commands for executing the calculation.
 PBS Scripts help ensure that jobs are submitted to a relevant queue, allocated the correct amount of resources, and perform the desired functions of the user.